crewcrew23/intersection-of-triangles/README.md

 first 12 dots this is dots for sides of triangle 1 <br/>
 second 12 dots this is dots for sides of triangle 2<br/>

+I'm not sure, but if your input data is outside the -1:1 range the program can probably milk it, but I'm not sure.

 # Build && Run

 ### Linux: